KALMAN-4DAIR/KalmanEafit/README.md

 :heart_decoration: Hi, this is @KalmanEafit's repository :honeybee:

-* 👀 interests: Data Assimilation, EnKF-MC method, atmospheric research and operational forecasting applications.
+* 👀 Interests: Data Assimilation, EnKF-MC method, atmospheric research and operational forecasting applications.

 * :closed_book: We are currently working into mathematic solutions for global issues.